 From that day on, they learned their kitchen staff’s experience should be tapped into and that they could learn from them.

 Eure and Winston learned to extend this courtesy by listening to customers.
 With a new perspective, they adapted the idea that the customer is king.
-When the food of the Barn didn’t meet the expected quality one night, the owners made it a point to sit at every guest table, apologize for not meeting the expectations, and then did what they could to fix it.
+When the Barn’s food didn’t meet the expected quality one night, the owners made it a point to sit at every guest table, apologize for not meeting the expectations, and then did what they could to fix it.

 The Current Owners of The Angus Barn

 The current owner, Van Eure., continues to follow this tradition.
 She makes it a point to hire the best employees and train them to be their best.
-If she encounters a problem, her rule is to rely on any employee physically available, because she knows all of her employees are capable of providing the perfect solution.
-This trust between the employees, owners, and their relationship with the customers is what makes The Angus Barn so successful.
+If she encounters a problem, her rule is to rely on any employee physically available because she knows all of her employees can provide the perfect solution.
+This trust between the employees, owners, and their relationship with the customers makes The Angus Barn so successful.
 Successful enough to win numerous industry awards, The Angus Barn is repeatedly listed on the United States’ 100 best restaurant list and is one of the 50 highest-grossing restaurants that operate independently.